Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 ### Set up a Virtual Warehouse
 Duration: 1

-You'll need some compute for the connector, so let's set up a virtual warehouse to do that.
+You'll need some compute for the connector installation process, so let's set up a virtual warehouse to do that.
 A second virtual warehouse will be created automatically in the configure section.

-Change to the **accountadmin** role.
+Change to the **ACCOUNTADMIN** role.
 1. Navigate to Admin -> Warehouses and select **+ Warehouse**.
 2. Name the virtual warehouse **SERVICENOW_CONNECTOR_WH**, size XS, and, leaving the defaults, select **Create Warehouse**.

 ### Install the ServiceNow® connector
 Duration: 1

 The connector, the first of its kind to be deployed on Snowflake's [Native App Framework](https://www.snowflake.com/en/data-cloud/workloads/applications/native-apps/), is delivered through the Snowflake Marketplace, and is available to all Snowflake customers instantly.
 Once chosen, it is installed into your account as an application with several views, and stored procedures.

 1. In the left menu select **Data Products** and then **Marketplace**.
 1. In the search window, enter **ServiceNow** and select the tile.